 The origin of Chordata was a basic need.
 Bruno, our tech lead, wanted a way to register dance moves for a performance piece, but none of the tools available matched his needs (nor his budget).
 A lot has happened since then and now the system was released as a BETA version.

 Our team is composed of tech and communication enthusiasts who are eager to collaborate under the umbrella of the Open Source ecosystem.
 The main intention behind Chordata is building up a community that supports and sustains the possibility of capturing movement with open technologies.
-Therefore, we’ll welcome onboard anyone that might feel like sharing his knowledge or just have some questions about this system, or the motion capture in general.
+Therefore, we’ll welcome onboard anyone that might enjoy sharing his knowledge or just have some questions about this system, or motion capture in general.
 Take a look at our forum, and join the discussion!

 We still require some additional financing in order to make further developments possible.
 If you can’t commit your time to the project (we’ll not judge, as we know how limited time can be), be aware that you can still contribute with any donation.